-Within a 24-hour period last week, after he flew into New York from Europe (where he had been touring Italy, France and Switzerland in a camper bus - skiing and thinking, he says), Cassidy met with record company executives, talked with representatives of the music-industry magazine, Cashbox, sat down for a few interviews.
-The whirlwind visit ended with Cassidy and his personal manager, James Flood, placing some luggage and Cassidy's guitar in the trunk of a chauffeur-driven limousine and hurtling through rush-hour traffic to make a 6 p.m. flight out of Kennedy Airport for Los Angeles.
+Within a 24-hour period recently, after he flew into New York from Europe (where he had been touring Italy, France and Switzerland in a camper bus - skiing and thinking, he says), Cassidy met with record company executives, talked with representatives of the music industry magazine, Cashbox, sat down for a few interviews and talked to Madison Sq.
+Garden officials about the show there.
+The whirlwind visit ended with Cassidy and his personal manager, James Flood, placing some luggage and Cassidy's guitar in the trunk of a chauffeur-driven limousine and hurtling through rushhour traffic to make a 6 P.M. flight out of Kennedy Airport for Los Angeles.

-Once in the air, Cassidy may have had a restful flight but it wouldn't have been surprising if the captain, co-pilot and navigator had taken turns stepping out of the cockpit to get his autograph for their daughters, nieces and perhaps even the granddaughter of the airline president.
-That's the kind of thing that happened at CBS studios in Manhattan earlier in the day after Cassidy had taped an interview for the "Mike Wallace-At-Large" radio show.
+Once in the air, Cassidy may have had a restful flight but it wouldn't have been surprising if the captain, copilot and navigator had taken turns stepping out of the cockpit to get his autograph for their daughters, nieces and perhaps even the granddaughter of the airline president.